Pandinosaurus/mstrimas.github.io/_posts/2016-05-19-ilp-field-guide.md

 - `Rglpk`: easy to install, an intuitive interface, fast, and able to handle larger problems.
 This is an excellent package for a excellent solver.
 If you're looking to solve small- to medium-sized problems all the way to optimality, and you don't want to worry about any of the more advanced settings, this is your best option.
 Unfortunately, conservation prioritization problems can be huge, so I need a package that provides access to these more advanced settings, especially the stopping conditions.
 - `lpSolve`: this package is extremely easy to install and use, and it could be a good option for solving simple optimization problems.
 Unfortunately, it can't handle larger problems and doesn't provide access to any stopping conditions.
 - `lpsymphony`: excluded because it's redundant since it's essentially identical to `Rsymphony`.
-It's meant to be easier to install, but I didn't find this to be the case on Mac or Linux.
-A nice package though.
+If it was on CRAN not Bioconductor, I go with this package instead.
 - `clpAPI`: doesn't allow for integer constraints, so of limited use for conservation prioritization.
 This package could be a good option if you're trying to solve linear programs with continuous variables.
 I did find it hard to install though, and the interface is somewhat confusing because it formulates the optimization model slightly differently than all the other solvers.

 ### Include